maths/moodle-qtype_stack/doc/en/Developer/Security_map.md

 ## Security-map

+It is important that students do not evaluate expressions such as the following with the CAS :

+    system("rm /*");

+for somewhat obvious reasons!
+Hence, we need to restrict the availability of certain functions to users.
+STACK "trusts" the teacher.
+Therefore there are three levels of Maxima functions.

+1. Forbidden.
+No string containing anything which might look like this should ever get near the CAS.
+2. Teacher.
+Teacher's answers cannot contain these, but they are not a security risk.
+Usually these have side effects within the Maxima code, e.g. setting a global variable which might cause problems later/elsewhere.
+3. Student.
+Student's expressions can only contain these.

-In STACK 4.3 the new Maxima statement parser infrastruture transfers the old listings of identifiers that are forbidden for students or simply globally forbidden to a JSON file describing all identifiers of functions, variables, constants, and operators and features we attach to them.
+Since STACK 4.3 the Maxima statement parser infrastruture uses a JSON file describing all identifiers of functions,  variables, constants, and operators and features we attach to them.
+The catalogue is stored in

+    stack/cas/security-map.json

 This JSON file is being updated manually and through the data collected by the [census](Census.md) and can be extended freely to track new features as things progress.
 This documentation section describes what is currently being contained in that map.

+If a function from a maxima library is not in the security map then it is most likley that we have not reviewed it.
+Please contact the developers.

 ### Units